microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a classical Spring Boot application that uses JPA to access a [MySQL database managed by Azure](https://docs.microsoft.com/en-us/azure/mysql/?WT.mc_id=azurespringcloud-github-judubois).
+In this section, we'll build another data-driven microservice.
+This time, we will use a relational database, a [MySQL database managed by Azure](https://docs.microsoft.com/en-us/azure/mysql/?WT.mc_id=azurespringcloud-github-judubois).
+And we'll use Java Persistence API (JPA) to access the data in a way that is more frequently used in the Java ecosystem.

 ---